 Spread of the corona virus in Burkina FasoCurrently: 0.1 new infections per day per 100,000 inhabitants

 The inhabitants of Burkina Faso are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Burkina Faso are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 987 infected persons and 53 deaths have been reported in the country.
-The first confirmed infections were reported on March 10th, 2020, which is the date of the official notification.
+By October 26th, 2020, 2451 infected persons and 65 deaths have been reported in the country.
+The first confirmed infections were reported on March 11th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 5th with 43 new infected persons.
+The country reached its peak so far on September 14th with 193 new infected persons.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

 Mortality rate of infected personsFrom the previously infected and deceased people, in Burkina Faso results in a mortality rate of 1.3%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 14,335 infected up to 14 days ago.
 This gives in Burkina Faso a new mortality rate of 1.3%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.

 |Burkina Faso||Ø worldwide|